Christopher Daniels: Third return to ROH (2014–2019)

-All Elite Wrestling (2019–present)
+All Elite Wrestling / Ring of Honor (2019–present)

+SoCal Uncensored (2019–2021)

-In January 2019 it was revealed that Daniels, alongside Sky and Kazarian, would be one of the first signees to All Elite Wrestling, a new wrestling promotion started by wrestlers Cody Rhodes and The Young Bucks.
+In January 2019 it was revealed that Daniels, alongside Sky and Kazarian, would be one of the first signees to All Elite Wrestling (AEW), a new wrestling promotion started by wrestlers Cody Rhodes and The Young Bucks.
 It was later revealed on Being the Elite that Daniels would also serve as head of Talent Relations for AEW.
 At AEW's inaugural pay-per-view event Double or Nothing on May 25, SoCal Uncensored defeated Strong Hearts (Cima, T-Hawk, and El Lindaman).
 The following month at Fyter Fest, Daniels faced Cima in a losing effort.
 SoCal Uncensored then went onto defeat the Jurassic Express (Jungle Boy, Luchasaurus and Marko Stunt) at All Out on August 31.
 In October, Daniels suffered a pinched nerve, injuring him for a short time.
 He returned at the Full Gear pay-per-view on November 9, assisting Kazarian and Sky from an attack by the Lucha Brothers (Pentagón Jr. and Rey Fénix).

 In January 2020, SCU began a rivalry with The Dark Order (Evil Uno, Stu Grayson, Alex Reynolds and John Silver) when the latter group tried to recruit Daniels.
 SCU and Colt Cabana defeated The Dark Order on the March 4 episode of Dynamite.
-On May 14, 2021, Daniels and his long time partner Frankie Kazarian were forced to split up from SCU following their defeat to The Young Bucks on episode 84 of AEW Dynamite.
+On May 14, 2021, Daniels and his longtime partner Frankie Kazarian were forced to split up from SCU following their defeat to The Young Bucks on episode 84 of AEW Dynamite.